-The interesting thing about Service Tax in India is that the Government depends heavily on the voluntary compliance of the service providers for collecting Service Tax in India.
-When it was introduced initially there were three services which were liable but over the years various other services have been added and today more than a hundred services are liable under service tax.
+- 1. A person, who produces or manufactures any excisable goods, - 2.
+A person, who stores excisable goods in a warehouse, - 3.
+In case of molasses, the person who procures such molasses, - 4.
+In case goods are produced or manufactured on job work, - i.
+The person on whose account goods are produced or manufactured by the job work, or - ii.
+The job worker, where such person authorizes the job worker to pay the duty leviable on such goods. - Service Tax other services have been added and today more than a hundred services are liable under service tax.
 One of the main reasons for the services to be taxed is the fact that the manufacturing sector can be taxed only to a certain extent and if we want to maintain the healthy completion and growth, all the activities are to be taxed which is also important for justice and equity.
-The service providers in India except those in the state of Jammu and Kashmir are required to pay a time being.
+The service providers in India except those in the state of Jammu and Kashmir are required to pay a Service Tax under the provisions given in Chapter V and VA of the Finance Act of 1994 for the time being.
 Service Tax Act enacted on 1994.
 Under this Act, service tax is levied on gross or aggregate amount of service on receiver by the service provider.
 Under rule 6, tax is to be paid on the value received and central government can also grant exemptions long with making rules under this rule with the span of time for the time being.